Growing Minds Day by Day: Second Week of May

 This week’s theme is bugs and insects.
-Our “Growing Minds Day by Day” educational resource lists are designed for families and educators to use during the COVID-19 quarantine and beyond.
+Our “Growing Minds Day by Day” educational resource lists are designed for families and educators.

-We hope these resources will provide you with inspiration, or at least a starting point, as you navigate this new world of social distancing and home-schooling.
+We hope these resources will provide you with inspiration.
 If you don’t find what you’re looking for here, be sure to check out our Lesson Plans page.

 A Frog in the Bog